Kishkindha: Ramayana

-The Ramayana has a book that is based in Kishkindha, known as the Kishkinda Kanda.
+The Ramayana has a book that is based in Kishkindha, known as the Kishkindha Kanda.
 In this text, a banished Sugriva sends his trusted counsellor, Hanuman, to meet the mysterious Rama and Lakshmana.
 Satisfied with their noble demeanour, he brings them to Sugriva.
 The two parties exchange their tales, after which Rama forges an alliance with the former vanara monarch:

 Sugriva, in turn, shows the cloak and jewels of Sita that had descended from the sky upon his kingdom during her abduction by Ravana.
 After Sugriva regales the tales of his brother's exploits, he goes to challenge his brother for a duel, having sought Rama's assistance in the fight.
 When Rama does not loose his arrow, Sugriva flees towards the Rishyamuka hill, where his brother dared not venture.
 Rama explains that he did not intercede since he could not distinguish between the two, upon which a wreath of flowers was placed around the vanara's neck.
 The entourage then visit the hermitage of Saptajanas:

 Ignoring his wife Tara's pleas to make peace with Rama, Bali sets out to duel his brother once more, and is slain by Rama's arrow to his breast.
 Vali and Rama engage in a conversation about the morality of Rama's actions, to which Rama retorts that the vanara had conducted himself in a heinous manner by forcefully bedding Ruma, Sugriva's wife.
 Even as Tara laments, Sugriva is installed as king once more.
 However, four months later, he fails to honour his pledge to support Rama's rescue, lost in his blissful dalliance with Tara.
 A furious Lakshmana, first mollified by Tara, reproaches Sugriva for his conduct, after which he reconciles with him.
 Sugriva assembles his vanara forces and commands them to venture into the following regions:

 The vanara army then venture out of Kishkindha to scour these regions for Sita.